Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1.2.0-added-asset-properties-widget-into-dtm-plugins-component.md

 ticket: "CTM-1625"
 version: "1.2.0"
 ---
-The DTM plugins component now includes a new "Asset properties" widget module, which enhances the functionality of the existing "Asset properties" widget.
+The DTM plugins component now includes a new asset properties widget module, which enhances the functionality of the existing "Asset properties" widget.
 This includes:
  - Simplified selection of the modelled properties for assets.
  - Support for listing properties of type: file
  - Ability to preview images attached to properties of type: file